 There are many types of visas within the Family Preference visas and all denoted with the F prefix.
-One of these is the F-2 visa, which is for spouses, minor children, as well as adult children of LPRs in foreign countries.
-The F-2 visa has two categories:
+One of these is the F2 visa, which is for spouses, minor children, as well as adult children of LPRs in foreign countries.
+The Second Preference Family visas have two categories:

 The Family Preference visas have a limitation on their number.
-The F-2 visa has an allocated amount of 114,200 visas per year.
+These visas have an allocated amount of 114,200 visas per year.
 This cap of visas is allocated in this way to the two categories:

 - F-2B visa gets 34,260 visas or less than 30% of the total

-Around 80,000 F-2A visas are given in each year in the U.S to those who apply.
-Since this visa has a cap or a limitation on the number, there is high demand for them and the waiting times are quite long.
-However, after obtaining them, the family members of the LPRs will become permanent residents of the U.S and will be allowed to live in the U.S, work as well as study.
+Since the F2A visa has a cap or a limitation on the number, there is a high demand for them and the waiting times are quite long.
+However, after obtaining them, the family members of the LPRs will become permanent residents of the US and will be allowed to live in the US, work as well as study.

 - The LPR must be at least 18 years old so that they can sign various documents and consent to conditions

-The application must begin in the U.S through the petition and by the LPR, otherwise it will not be accepted.
-If the spouse or child tries to apply for their F-2A visa without an approved petition, they will not be taken into consideration.
+The application must begin in the US through the petition and by the LPR.
+If the spouse or child tries to apply for their F2A visa without an approved petition, they will not be taken into consideration.

 Filing the Petition